-To edit an existing route, click the relevant route link.
-On the opened page, change the needed parameters and click the Save button.
+To edit an existing route, select a needed field in the relevant line of the table, change its value, and click the Save button.

-To remove an existing route, click the relevant route link.
-On the opened page, click the Delete button.
+To remove an existing route, select the checkbox located to the left of the relevant line in the table and click the Save button.